Legal Aid is free legal help for people who do not have very much money.

 Can I get it?

 To get legal aid, you must have a low income.
-Also your the legal problem you have must be one that your legal services programs can help with.
+Also the legal problem you have must be one that your legal services program can help with.
 Legal services programs have very little funding.
 They can only work on a small number of legal problems at a time.

 How low does my income have to be?

-In general, your household income must be less than 125% percent of the federal poverty level.
-If you are 60 years old or older, or you are trying to get public benefits, your income may be higher.
+In general, your household income must be less than 200% percent of the federal poverty level.
+If you are 60 years old or older, are a victim of crime or survivor of domestic violence, or you are trying to get public benefits, your income may be higher.
+Sometimes, there are other special grants that can help people with certain problems, even if you have a higher income.

 How can I get civil legal aid?